 - How to prevent unauthorized use of the iPad

-- Strong encryption techniques to protect data on the iPad, even when the iPad is stolen or lost
+- Robust encryption techniques to protect data on the iPad, even when the iPad is stolen or lost

-- Network encryption and security of data transitted from an iPad to another device
+- Network encryption and security of data transmitted from an iPad to another device

 Your iPad comes with some of the most striking security features.
-By following the rules mentioned below, you can make your iPad more safe and secure.
+By following the rules mentioned below, you can make your iPad safer and more secure.

-The most basic rule for protecting a device such as the iPad is to never leave it alone.
+The most basic rule for protecting a device such as the iPad is never to leave it alone.
 Always keep your iPad with you or keep your eye on it.
-Even if you plan to leave it alone for short period of time, you must use the passcode feature.
-The passcode lock feature locks and passcode-protects your iPad when left unused for a specified period of time.
+Even if you plan to leave it alone for a short period, you must use the passcode feature.
+The passcode lock feature locks and passcode-protects your iPad when left unused for a specified period.

 You can also adjust the minimum time after which the iPad would be automatically locked.
-The passcode lock has another secure feature - it can wipe out all your data after a specified number of failed unlock attempts.
-You can combine letters and numbers in your passcode to make it more secure, and set the passcode to expire after a number of days.
+The passcode lock has another specific feature – it can wipe out all your data after a specified number of failed unlock attempts.
+You can combine letters and numbers in your passcode to make it more secure and set the passcode to expire after several days.

 The device restriction feature allows you to block specific applications (or “apps”) on your iPad for some or all users.
-The application includes network enabled apps such as YouTube or iTunes.
-You can also use device restrictions to disable the installation of new programs on your iPad.
+The application includes network-enabled apps such as YouTube or iTunes.
+You can also use device restrictions to disable installing new programs on your iPad.
 This feature lets you impose specific usage control policies for your employees using iPad.

-The most important assets stored in your iPad are your personal data and contacts.
-To ensure the iPad security, it is very important to use proper, state of the art standard encryption techniques.
-To make your task easier, your iPad offers you a 256 bit AES encoding procedure.
-This is a hardware-based encryption that is turned on by default and cannot be disabled by users.
-However, it is still important to use additional encryption methods to ensure iPad security.
+The most important assets stored on your iPad are your data and contacts.
+It is essential to use proper, state-of-the-art standard encryption techniques to ensure iPad security.
+Your iPad offers you a 256-bit AES encoding procedure to make your task easier.
+This hardware-based encryption is turned on by default and cannot be disabled by users.
+However, it is still essential to use additional encryption methods to ensure iPad security.
 You also must back up all your important data.

-One of the biggest benefits of the iPad is its portability.
+One of the most significant benefits of the iPad is its portability.
 You can use it anywhere and at any time.
-However, if you are using your iPad for surfing the Internet and want to connect to it via a Wi-Fi hotspot, ensure that the network you are connecting to is a secure and trusted network.
+However, if you are using your iPad to surf the Internet and want to connect to it via a Wi-Fi hotspot, ensure that the network you connect to is secure and trusted.
 Always encrypt your data for transmission from your iPad to any other mobile device.
-Consider using a VPN (virtual private network).
-The iPad provides support for a number of VPN technologies like PPTP, CISCO IPSEC, and L2TP, providing you the highest level of encryption and security for transmitting sensitive data.
+Consider using a VPN (a virtual private network).
+The iPad supports several VPN technologies like PPTP, CISCO IPSEC, and L2TP, providing you with the highest level of encryption and security for transmitting sensitive data.

-Always disable your Bluetooth and Wi-Fi when not in use.
-This will not only put your iPad on a battery saving mode; it will also prevent it from connecting to unidentified and insecure networks.
+Permanently disable your Bluetooth and Wi-Fi when not in use.
+This will put your iPad on a battery-saving mode, preventing it from connecting to unidentified and insecure networks.
 Obtain free access to the “Find My iPad” feature through MobileMe.
 This feature allows you to track your iPad in case it is lost or stolen.
-Always keep your iPad up to date by checking and downloading the latest updates from Apple.
+Keep your iPad up to date by checking and downloading the latest updates from Apple.
 And (last but not least), if you are going to jailbreak your iPad, be very careful as it will disable the security mechanism that Apple configured for your device.